Oboz Bridger Insulated Winter Hiking Boots Review

 Weight: 2 lbs 6 oz (pair)

-The winner in our Best Women's Winter Boots guide for City Walking, these boots have more street style than the Oboz Bridger.
+These boots have more street style than the Oboz Bridger.
 That is to say, they don't look like a hiking boot.
 These pull-on boots are durable and waterproof.
 Despite the city-look, the traction is excellent thanks to a Vibram outsole, which also accounts for the higher price tag.
-Because the Blundstone All-Terrain are pull-on, they don't have quite the dialed in fit of the lace-up Oboz Bridger.
+Because the Blundstone Thermal All-Terrain Chelsea Boots are pull-on, they don't have quite the dialed-in fit of the lace-up Oboz Bridger.
 The Blundstone are a good option if you want something more city-oriented.
 You can read our in-depth, long-term review here.

 Sorel Joan of Arctic Winter Boots